barrage/ragu-chat-api/docs/MESSAGES.md

 - `chat`

-Send a message to the chat workflow.
+Send a message to a chat workflow.
 The workflow must be open for this message to be accepted.

 - `text` - The text contents of the message.
 This is the only required field.
 - `attachments` - Optional binary attachments to send with the message.
 If empty, no attachments will be processed.